Often, there are situations where you need to apply a minor change into a specific part of a project without affecting the majority of it.

 This means that any metadata included in the exported .bex file, must already exist in the environment where that .bex will be imported into (e.g. testing or production environment).

 In other words, when performing a Microdeployment there is one aspect that you can consider so that it results in a successful deployment: object references.
 The following table summarizes the possible outcomes.

-Objects being deployed only refer to other objects that are already present in the target envrionment's metadata
+Objects being deployed only refer to other objects that are already present in the target environment's metadata

 The Microdeployment succeeds

-Objects being deployed refer to other objects that are not present in the target envrionment's metadata
+Objects being deployed refer to other objects that are not present in the target environment's metadata

 The Microdeployment fails

-•To use a Microdeployment, some basic environment rules (as those enforced by a traditional deployment) are applicable, such as ensuring that there is only one valid production environment set for one Bizagi project.
+•To use a Microdeployment, some basic environment rules (as those enforced by a traditional deployment) are applicable, such as making sure that there is only one valid production environment set for one Bizagi project.